-Rafting SafetyRafting is one of the most enjoyable outdoor activities available.
+REO Rafting Standards & SafetyRafting is one of the most enjoyable outdoor activities available.
 However, as with all adventure activities there is inherent risk.
 Choosing a professionally managed and operated company with high safety standards should be your number one priority when booking a rafting adventure.

-REO has 35 years of operating excellence.
+REO has 36 years of operating excellence.
 We have a stellar safety record and a solid reputation as an innovator in customer care and service in British Columbia.
-REO CEO Bryan Fogelman pioneered the first-ever paddle rafting trips on 7 rivers in British Columbia in the early 1980's.
+REO Founder and President Bryan Fogelman pioneered the first-ever paddle rafting trips on 7 rivers in British Columbia in the early 1980's.
 REO's home, the Nahatlatch River, is Bryan's absolute #1 favourite!

 Strong Leadership & Management.Founder and President, Bryan Fogelman, started REO after completing a Masters degree in Economics from Simon Fraser University - go figure!
-But at that time, all the exciting, amazing rivers that REO runs today had never been rafted commercially.
-So Bryan set out to explore and find the very best rivers for rafting, including the Nahatlatch River, the home of the REO Rafting Resort.
+But at that time, all the exciting and amazing rivers that REO runs today had never been rafted commercially.
+So, Bryan set out to explore and find the very best rivers for rafting, including the Nahatlatch River, the home of the REO Rafting Resort.

 Judgement and leadership by risk management decision-makers is the key to ensuring guest safety.
 All the training, certifications and experience of the guide crew is meaningless if proper decisions are not made.

-Safety Kayakers/Safety Rafts.REO provides safety kayakers or safety rafts on the Nahatlatch and many other rivers to enhance customer safety and service.
+Safety Kayakers/Safety RaftsREO provides safety kayakers and/or safety rafts on the Nahatlatch and many other rivers to enhance customer safety and service.
 Each safety kayaker that accompanies a trip will increase the overall safety margin.
-Our safety kayakers are Class V experts capable of making fast, effective rescues and assisting swimmers back to their rafts.
+Our safety kayakers are Class 5 experts capable of making fast, effective rescues and assisting swimmers back to their rafts.

-Best guide-to-guest ratio.REO provides one certified guide for every 4-8 guests, the best service and safety ratio in the industry.
-Compare our small rafts to other companies that take over 20 people in one raft.....in this case, size matters!
-These companies say that larger boats are safer.
-What is true is that the revenues per raft are much higher.
-We believe a high guide-to-guest ratio is better.
-And our smaller rafts are more responsive and more fun.
+Best Guide-to-Guest RatioREO provides one certified guide for every 4-8 guests, the best service and safety ratio in the industry.
+Compare our small rafts to other companies that take over 20 people in one raft; in this case, size matters!
+Our smaller rafts are more responsive and more fun.
 Why drive a station wagon when you can drive a Ferrari?

 At difficult rapids, guests are given the option to get out of the raft and portage the rapid on shore, or to stay in the raft and assume the added risk of the paddling the advanced rapids.
-By providing choices, we will not exceed our guests comfort zone, and chances are they will come back time and time again.
+By providing choices, we will not exceed our guests comfort zone.
 Veteran paddlers who want the most extreme runs can request to be assigned to our most hardcore senior guides.